Eyebrow tinting has taken the world by storm, and how!

-Once the set time’s up, remove the clingwrap, and wash the brows with warm water.
-If you find it difficult to get all of the color out, use a mild solution of shampoo in water to clean your brows.
+Once the set time’s up, remove the cling wrap, and wash the brows with warm water.
+If you find it difficult to get all of the colors out, use a mild solution of shampoo in water to clean your brows.

 Now, do the same on your second brow too.
 Before getting the color out, make sure you leave it on for the same time as you did with the first brow.

-Method 5 – How To Tint Eyebrows With Eyebrow Pencil/Powder/Gel
+Method 5 – Eyebrow Tinting With Eyebrow Pencil/Powder/Gel

 Yes, there’s more.
 Style fairy is feeling particularly gracious today!